 Officers

-Professor of Classical Studies, DePauw University, Distinguished Guest Professor at Shanghai Normal University
+Betty Gage Holland Professor of Roman History, Emory University, Distinguished Guest Professor at Shanghai Normal University

 Advisory Board